VCUBrandcenter/XD-Toolbox/README.md

 - [Slides Carnival](http://www.slidescarnival.com/) - Site with LOTS of Google Slides templates.
 - [UX Methods and Deliverables](http://uxdesign.cc/ux-methods-deliverables/) - Great assortment of UX Methods and Deliverables you can use in presentations to sell your ideas.
 - [The Strategy Deck (of cards!)](http://strategydeck.com/deck/) - Tons of communication strategy tools in one deck of tip cards.
 Download the PNGs [Here](https://drive.google.com/folderview?id=0B3IY_VBFrmvRRUVzY3hkMy1KMEU&usp=sharing).

-### Job Search
-- [Job Hero](https://gojobhero.com/) - Site that will help you track you interview progress and has a great bookmarklet for auto-importing info from Glassdoor, LinkedIn, etc.